 Put the bread cubes into a large mixing bowl and sprinkle the salt and spices over them.
 Add the celery and onion along with a cup of broth and begin mixing everything gently together.
 Continue adding broth and mixing the dressing until all the cubes have been dampened but not mashed.

-While the turkey is roasting there is plenty of time to peel the potatoes, cook the cranberry sauce, mix the green bean casserole and wash the sweet potatoes that will go in the oven about an hour and a half before the turkey is done.
+While the turkey is roasting there is plenty of time to peel the potatoes, cook the cranberry sauce, mix the green bean casserole and wash the sweet potatoes that will go into the oven about an hour and a half before the turkey is done.
 The pie and dinner rolls were baked the day before.
 Jerri will rouse me to carve the turkey and mash the potatoes while she sets everything out.

 Or almost everything: One year in a wicked moment, I did end my dinner prayer with “And Lord, please make the salt and pepper appear on our table.”
 Jerri was not amused.